 Investing in the Fund involves risk, including the risk that you may receive little or no return on your investment or that you may lose part or all of your investment.
 Therefore, you should consider carefully the following risks before investing in the Fund.

-No Operating History.
-The Fund is a closed-end investment company with no history of operations and is designed for long-term investors and not as a trading vehicle.
+The Fund is a closed-end investment company and is designed for long-term investors and not as a trading vehicle.

 An investment in common shares of beneficial interest of the Fund (“Common Shares”) is subject to investment risk, including the possible loss of the entire principal amount invested.
 An investment in Common Shares represents an indirect investment in the securities owned by the Fund, which are generally traded on a securities exchange or in the over-the-counter markets.
 The value of these securities, like other market investments, may move up or down, sometimes rapidly and unpredictably.
 The Common Shares at any point in time may be worth less than the original investment, even after taking into account any reinvestment of dividends and distributions.